 - May Day is known as Antarrashtriya Shramik Diwas in India and is observed on 1 May every year.
 It was first celebrated in Chennai in the year 1923.

-- Malayapuram Singaravelu Chettiar, the prominent communist leader of Labour Kisan Party of Hindustan, organised the celebration.
+- Malayapuram Singaravelu Chettiar, the prominent communist leader of the Labour Kisan Party of Hindustan, organised the celebration.

 Labour Day Themes

 - The theme of International Labour Day in the year 2018 was “Uniting Workers for Social and Economic Advancement”.